This post may contain affiliate sales links. Please read my disclosure policy.

 - Place Red Hots into a plastic food storage bag and crush using a rolling pin.
 Set aside.

-- Stir in crushed candy.
-Pour powdered sugar onto a large plate.
+- Pour powdered sugar onto a large plate.
 Roll a heaping teaspoon of dough into a ball and roll in powdered sugar.
 Place on baking sheet and repeat with remaining dough.

-- Bake for 9-11 minutes or until bottoms begin to barely brown and cookies look matte {not melty or shiny}.
+- Bake for 9-11 minutes* or until bottoms begin to barely brown and cookies look matte (not melty or shiny).
 Remove from oven and cool cookies about 3 minutes before transferring to cooling rack.

 The bake was really good, but the cookies are excessively sweet–and I didn’t even roll them in the powdered sugar.
 The cinnamon doesn’t pop because of it.